 It was apparent that Nathaniel, dumbfounded by Sam’s response, spoke to Nikki about the situation.
-Robert wished that he had come to him about it, but, of course, Nathaniel wouldn’t.
-He was scared of Sam’s father.
+Robert wished that he had come to him about it, but Nathaniel wouldn’t.
+He feared Sam’s father.
 Through the cursing and blaming him for having such a wayward child, Robert discerned that Nikki had told Nathaniel everything.
 They were heading out to Lay Lake the next day to confront Sam.

 “You’ve crossed the line, Nikki!
 Sam just needs time.
-She’s going to be mad enough at you for telling him.
+She will be mad enough at you for telling him.
 The two of you had best stay put and let me see if I can’t sort out your mess.”

 “My mess?
 Let me assure you that Sam is your mess!”
-Nikki threw some more obscenities in Robert’s direction and ended the call with, “We’ll do whatever the hell we want!”
-Which, of course, meant whatever she wanted.
+Nikki threw more obscenities in Robert’s direction and ended the call with, “We’ll do whatever the hell we want!”
+Which meant whatever she wanted.

-Robert quickly dialed Sam’s number, only remembering that she would get no cell reception after it went directly to voicemail.
+Robert dialed Sam’s number, only remembering that she would get no cell reception after it went to voicemail.
 Calling the cabin didn’t get him anywhere either.
-Knowing his daughter, the phone would probably be unplugged.
+Knowing his daughter, the phone would be unplugged.
 He left a message and prayed that she would get it.

-Waking as the sun was beginning to get lower in the sky, Sam got up and hurried out of the cabin.
+Waking as the sun was getting lower in the sky, Sam got up and hurried out of the cabin.
 There was somewhere that she wanted to be at sunset.
 Her promise to her father would have to be broken.
 The path through the woods had become overgrown, and it was hard to tell if she was on the actual trail or not.
-After some time of feeling that she must be lost, and quite a bit of backtracking, a babbling brook stretched out in front of her.
+After some time of feeling that she must be lost, and more backtracking, a babbling brook stretched out in front of her.
 Beyond it was a ridge.
-If she could climb the rock face before the sun got too much lower, she would have the prettiest view of the sunset on the whole lake.
+If she could climb the rock face before the sun got too much lower, she would have the prettiest view of the sunset on the entire lake.
 Climbing turned out to be more of a challenge than she had remembered from her younger days.
-A few missed footings and a couple of close calls later, she was standing on the top of the rock face and experienced an even more beautiful sight than she had recalled.
-The blazing orange sun, staring at itself on a calm water, sat on a field of purple and pink sky.
+A few missed footings and two or three close calls later, she was standing on the top of the rock face and experienced an even more beautiful sight than she had recalled.
+The blazing orange sun, staring at itself on calm water, sat on a field of purple and pink sky.
 It was enough to steal a breath.

 Sam had just turned fourteen the last year that her family visited the lake house together.
 They stayed nearly the whole summer.
-That was the year that she met Will.
-He was a soft talker, but knew all the right things to say.
-His dark skin and black hair was a stark contrast to Sam’s pale, freckled skin and auburn hair.
-She often thought that he was the model from which she derived her taste in men.
-He took her on all of the different trails through the woods, and showed her the babbling brook and the crag with the scenic view.
+That was the year she met Will.
+He was a soft talker but knew all the right things to say.
+His coppery skin and black hair was a stark contrast to Sam’s pale, freckled skin and auburn hair.
+She often thought he was the model from which she derived her taste in men.
+He took her on all the many trails through the woods and showed her the babbling brook and the crag with the scenic view.
 Stealing away every chance she could get, Sam would meet Will on their hill to watch the sun go down.
-Clumsily becoming lovers, they missed many a sunset, preoccupied with exploring each others’ bodies.
-The summer flew by and just as quickly as it began, they were saying their final goodbyes.
-They promised to keep in touch, of course, but as fate would have it, Will fell from the ridge the next week.
-Nine years later, she had come to say goodbye again, hoping that she might be able to reach his spirit in their special place.
+Clumsily becoming lovers, they missed many a sunset, preoccupied with exploring each other’s bodies.
+The summer flew by and just as quickly as it began, they were saying their last goodbyes.
+They promised to keep in touch, but as fate would have it, Will fell from the ridge the next week.
+Nine years later, she said goodbye again, hoping that she might reach his spirit in their special place.

-It was getting dark, and Sam began to worry that she might not be able to find her way back to the cabin.
-She was able to climb down much easier than up, almost as if her muscles remembered the right steps from years earlier.
+It was getting dark, and Sam worried that she might not find her way back to the cabin.
+She could climb down much easier than up, almost as if her muscles remembered the right steps from years earlier.
 Once at the bottom, she took one misstep and fell back into the creek.
 Looking up, she saw the figure of what seemed to be a wild dog and heard a low growl.
 She thought, at first, that it must be a coyote, but then realized that it was much too large.
 The animal looked thin and hungry.
 To Sam’s surprise, the beast stood up on its hind legs, much like a human.
 Before she could get up and run, it had launched itself off of the bluff and was on top of her.
-It’s face looked almost skeletal and its eyes were dull and dead.
-Inches from her face, it snarled and the drool dripped from its fangs onto her chin.
-Sam reached for its neck to try to push the crazed animal away, but it was like grabbing at wet paper.
+Its face looked almost skeletal, and its eyes were dull and dead.
+Inches from her face, it snarled, and the drool dripped from its fangs onto her chin.
+Sam reached for its neck to push the crazed animal away, but it was like grabbing at a wet paper.
 The skin tore and dangled from its neck.
-Angered, the beast rared its head back, and when it came back down, sank its fangs into her neck.
+Angered, the beast reared its head back, and when it came back down, sank its fangs into her neck.

 “She takes after her father, you know,” Nikki proclaimed to Nathaniel as they bounced down the old dirt road.
 “We’re almost there.”

-“But…” Nikki began to protest, but found that she didn’t have a rebuttal.
+“But…” Nikki protested but found that she didn’t have a rebuttal.
 Resentfully she said, “Harvey Miller has a store about a half mile before you get to the house.
 I guess I’ll just hang out there for a while.”

-Sam woke up in the creaky, old bed in the master bedroom of the cabin.
+Sam woke up in the creaky old bed in the master bedroom of the cabin.
 She was out of breath and sweating.
-Instinctively, she grabbed at her neck, searching for the wound.
+She grabbed at her neck, searching for the wound.
 There was nothing — no broken skin.
 She ran to the bathroom.
 The mirror was small and dirty.
 Her father must have forgotten to clean it.
 She craned her neck and turned in every direction, but there was no evidence of a bite.
 A debate stormed through her mind.
-It all felt real, all the way down to the animal’s teeth sinking into her neck.
+It all felt real to the animal’s teeth sinking into her neck.
 She couldn’t have dreamed it, but there was nothing — no fang marks — not even a bruise.
-Slowly, she sorted through of the evidence and logic took over, telling her that she had to have been dreaming.
+She sorted through the evidence, and logic took over, telling her she had to have been dreaming.

 Lucid dreams were not new to Sam.
-Although she had not had one in some time, she had experienced them frequently as a teenager.
-She looked at her face in the mirror and slapped it a couple of times.
+Although she had not had one in some time, she had experienced them as a teenager.
+She looked at her face in the mirror and slapped it.
 “Looking a little rough this morning,” she said to herself.
-Not able to take her eyes from the mirror, she thought that something was different.
+Not able to take her eyes from the mirror, she thought something was different.
 Peering closer, she noticed that her eyes were no longer a vibrant green, but a dull gray instead.
 She pulled the skin under her eyes down and moved even closer to the looking glass.
-Blood began to trickle from under her fingers and, upon inspecting them, she found that her fingernails were chewed, jagged and covered in blood.
-All of the stress must have had her biting her nails again.
+Blood trickled from under her fingers and, upon inspecting them, she found her fingernails chewed, jagged and covered in blood.
+All the stress must have had her biting her nails again.
 Glancing in the mirror again, to her horror, there were eight deep scratches and streams of blood pouring down her cheeks.
-She thought that she must have been putting more pressure on her face that what she thought.
-Her neck began to tingle in the place where she had been bit in her nightmare.
+She thought she must have been putting more pressure on her face that what she thought.
+Her neck tingled in the place where she had been bitten in her nightmare.
 She craned her neck to look once again.
 This time she saw a long, thick hair protruding from her skin.
-The tingle turned quickly into a maddening itch.
+The tingle turned into a maddening itch.
 She pulled at the strand, violently tearing it out, but the itch only gave way to pain as her skin tore away with it.
-Screaming she backed away from the mirror.
+Screaming, she backed away from the mirror.

 Trying to bar all hallucinations from her thoughts, Sam, realizing that she was hungry, made her way to the kitchen.
-She could have killed for some bacon and was hoping that her father was kind enough to have stocked the fridge for her.
+She could have killed for some bacon and hoped that her father stocked the fridge for her.
 Robert Brennan did not disappoint.
 He must have gone to Harvey Miller’s convenience store.
 She recognized the paper wrapper.
-Lay Lake seemed to be suspended in time — nothing ever changed — and that thought made Sam smile.
-She grabbed the bacon, threw it on the counter and went to looking for the cast iron skillet that her father used to use.
-The smell of the bacon was so powerful — and Sam so hungry — that she thought that she might eat it raw, if she couldn’t find the pan quickly.
+Lay Lake seemed suspended in time — nothing ever changed — and that thought made Sam smile.
+She grabbed the bacon, threw it on the counter and went to look for the cast-iron skillet that her father used to use.
+The smell of the bacon was so powerful — and Sam so hungry — that she thought she might eat it raw if she couldn’t find the pan.
 Just as she found it, she noticed a familiar figure walking up the dirt road towards the cabin.

 Harvey Miller was coughing and hacking.
-Just about the time he was thinking that he gave up the butts ten years too late, he saw Nikki Brennan step out of a Toyota Prius.
+Just about the time he thought that he gave up the butts ten years too late, he saw Nikki Brennan step out of a Toyota Prius.
 There was no mistaking her.
 She hadn’t seemed to age.
-The young man that was in the passenger seat seemed to be disagreeing with her, and she was very animated.
-Nikki had always had a flare for the dramatic.
-She eventually threw her hands up in the air.
-Harvey could here her say, “Well, fine!
+The young man that was in the passenger seat seemed to disagree with her, and she was very animated.
+Nikki had always had a flair for the dramatic.
+She threw her hands up in the air.
+Harvey could hear her say, “Well, fine!
 It’s about half a mile that way.”

 “Only in looks.
 She’s bull-headed like her father.”